timmit147/Tech-manual/README.md

 ## Mistake
 In the beginning I tried to add other people's code but it didn't work.
 What I didn't know was that when you use #include you also have to install a library before you can use other people's work I made this mistake a few times.

+### Solution
+When using #include always check if the libiary is instaled on your computer if not install the library.

 ![image](https://user-images.githubusercontent.com/29665951/136405252-8be0067d-e780-48c9-88f0-a2a0fab64f59.png)